A weighted composition semigroup related to three open problems: Abstract

 \section{Abstract}

 The semi-group of weighted composition operators $(W_n)_{n\geq 1}$ where

-on the classical Hardy-Hilbert space $H^2$ of the open unit disk is related to the Riemann Hypothesis (RH) and the Periodic Dilation Completeness Problem (PDCP) from harmonic analysis (see \cite{Waleed}).
-We show how $(W_n)_{n\geq 1}$ is also related to the Invariant Subspace Problem (ISP) from operator theory and obtain results on cyclic vectors, spectra, invariant and reducing subspaces.
-In particular we show that several basic questions related to the semigroup $(W_n)_{n\geq 1}$ are equivalent to the RH.
+on the classical Hardy-Hilbert space $H^2$ of the open unit disk is related to the Riemann Hypothesis (RH) (see \cite{Waleed}).
+The semigroup $(W_n)_{n\geq 1}$ is also closely related to the Invariant Subspace Problem (ISP) and the Periodic Dilation Completeness Problem (PDCP).
+We obtain results on cyclic vectors, spectra, invariant and reducing subspaces.
+In particular, we show that several basic questions related to the semigroup $(W_n)_{n\geq 1}$ are equivalent to the RH and provide generalizations of the Báez-Duarte criterion for the RH (see \cite{Baez-Duarte}).

 {\subjclass[2010]{Primary; Secondary}} \keywords{Riemann hypothesis, Hardy space, Periodic Dilation Completeness Problem, Invariant subspaces, Cyclic vectors.} {}